 The Payne Lab studies the interaction of materials with cells with the goal of using material properties to control cellular outcomes.
-Current research investigates nanoparticles (TiO2, colloidal gold, SPIONs, quantum dots), with applications in nanomedicine and environmental and manufacturing exposures, and the use of nano- and micro-electrodes to control the bioelectric properties of cells.
+Current research investigates nanoparticles (TiO2, magnetic nanoparticles, colloidal gold, SPIONs, quantum dots), with applications in nanomedicine and environmental and manufacturing exposures, and the use of nano- and micro-electrodes to control the bioelectric properties of cells.
 We also use lab automation to generate the large data sets necessary for machine learning.

 Exposure to nanoparticles can be beneficial, such as the use of nanomedicines, or detrimental, such as the inhalation of metal oxide nanoparticles used in industrial applications.
 In any biological system, nanoparticles are exposed to proteins that adsorb on the surface of the nanoparticle forming a protein corona.
 The Payne Lab is exploring how these proteins interact with the nanoparticle and how this interaction changes the subsequent interaction with cells.
 Of specific interest is the inhalation of nanomaterials and the complex environment of the lung.